Welcome to my website!

 How Florida Today created an augmented reality rocket launch app.
 Storybench.

-Graduate Student Fellow Hopes to Apply Data Journalism Skills to Study Inequalities - Hariri Institute for Computing News, Boston University
+Graduate Student Fellow Hopes to Apply Data Journalism Skills to Study Inequalities - Hariri Institute for Computing, Boston University

 Democrats who won 2018 midterms were more negative than Republicans on Twitter, research finds - News@Northeastern, Northeastern University

-Si Wu, Journalism graduate student, uses data to help others understand political redistricting - College of Arts, Media and Design News, Northeastern University
+Si Wu, Journalism graduate student, uses data to help others understand political redistricting - College of Arts, Media and Design, Northeastern University